 WordPress optimize

 These include Pingdom, GTMetrix or Webpagetest, for example.
 These often provide a so-called waterfall chart.
 These somewhat unwieldy data sets are hardly noticed by many.
 However, if you work professionally with WordPress, you should understand how they work.
-Because: There is no other data source that shows you how fast your website loads, how good your web host is, how efficiently your website loads and where the construction sites of your website are located.
+Because: There is no other data source that shows you how quickly your website loads, how good your web host is, how efficiently your website loads and where the construction sites of your website are located.

-Optimize WordPress: Without a waterfall chart, you're just scratching the surface
+Optimise WordPress: Without a waterfall chart, you’re just scratching the surface

-Of course, if you have clarified and optimized these points, you have created a very good basis for a really fast website.
-That's why these reasons are (quite rightly) covered in all good performance guides.
+Of course, if you have clarified and optimised these points, you have created a very good basis for a really fast website.
+That’s why these reasons are (quite rightly) covered in all good performance guides.

 For example